Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: Discussion and Limitations

 \section{Discussion and Limitations}

 In this work, we model the slip velocity of the whole body frame within a RI-EKF framework.
-A more precise model is to estimate the slip velocity of left and right wheels separately.
-However, these states are not observable using only encoders and IMU data.
 Currently, the decaying rate $\alpha$ should be tuned by hand.
-However, the value of hyperparameter should reflect the ground-tire friction coefficient (i.e., for more slippery terrain, the alpha should be smaller).
+However, the value of the hyperparameter should reflect the ground-tire friction coefficient (i.e., for more slippery terrain, the alpha should be smaller).
 It is known that the knowledge of the friction dynamics can improve the vehicle's model fidelity~\cite{park2017discrete}.
 Our proposed filter might be used in friction coefficient identification.
 The covariance matrix of encoder measurements is set heuristically in the InEKF and updated adaptively by a manually designed function.
-This can cause inaccuracy sometimes as in the $v_y$ estimation in Fig.~\ref{rot_bodyvel}.
-In the future, we wish to use learning to estimate the covariance of the current measurements~\cite{brossard2020ai}.
+This can cause inaccuracy sometimes, as in the $v_y$ estimation in Fig.~\ref{rot_bodyvel}.
+In the future, we wish to use a data-driven method to estimate the covariance of the current measurements~\cite{brossard2020ai}.
 This approach will allow the state estimator to fully exploit the information in disturbance estimation.
-Moreover, the steady state distribution for the disturbance is also set heuristically in the Chi-Square test.
+Moreover, the steady-state distribution for the disturbance is also set heuristically in the Chi-Square test.
 This value could potentially also be learned by a neural network.
 Finally, the developed slip disturbance observer could be integrated into other platforms, such as legged robots, where the body velocity measurements are used~\cite{wisth2020preintegrated}.